MatAtBread/esp-scope/README.md

    - Re-configure the WiFi using the "WiFi" button.
    - Power off the device

-The LED indicates three conditions:
+The LED indicates one of four conditions:
 * Continuously lit: waiting to attach to a wifi network or starting the wireless AP
 * Equal 1 second flash: in AP mode - connect to the "ESP-Scope" access point
 * Slow, brief flashes: connected to the WiFi SSID set in the web UI